hannutt/DocumentManagement/README.md

 The user can search for files by their partial name.
 For example, a file named readme.txt can be found by typing readme* in the text field of the user interface.
 This feature is implemented using the System.IO.DirectoryInfo and System.IO.FileInfo classes.

+SEARCH FOR FILES FROM SPECIFIC FOLDERS

+The user can select specific folders to search for a file.
+For example, the user can select folders A, B, and C and type the file name into the text box element of the user interface to search for.
+The selected folders are stored in a C# array and iterated over using a for loop and the Directory.GetFiles method.
+If a file matching the user's search is found in the folders, it is displayed in a WPF ListBox element.

 USING FOUND FILES

 Since the found files are displayed in a listBox element, the user can access them.
 Double-clicking on a file opens it using the C# Process.Start method.
 By right-clicking the mouse, the user can delete the selected file using the C# File.Delete method.
 Before deleting, the application displays a MessageBox element with yes/no buttons for the user to confirm the deletion or cancel the delete operation.